linhnt31/linhnt31.github.io/index.md

 I'm working as a Research Student at Posts and Telecommunications Institute of Technology (PTIT).

-My research interest includes Software-Defined Network, Advanced Platforms.
+My research interest includes MPTCP, Software-Defined Network, Advanced Platforms.
 Find more about me:

 - [CV](CV-Thanh-Linh-Nguyen.pdf)
 - [Github](https://github.com/linhnt31)